imohammadhossein/ObjectSegmentCNN/README.md

 So many ravishing outputs happen.
 You can either follow our sfc project directory. and youtube presentation and article summaries as usual.

+moreover, the postprocess situation still has many disabilities and challenges. try rendering it more generally.